jsay/geoInd/README.md

 # The Informational Content of Geographical Indications

-R code and Shiny application to predict vineyard quality from the geographical indications of *Côte d'Or* (Burgundy, France).
-Relating the fine-scale biophysical attributes to the hierarchical scheme of *Appellations d'Origine Contrôlée* allows to predict a continuous quality score for each of the 60000 vineyards plots of the area.
-The Figure below reports the distribution according to the actual classification and a correction of the unequal treatments between *communes*.
+R code and Shiny application to predict vineyard quality in the *Côte d'Or* region (Burgundy, France).
+Relating fine-scale biophysical attributes of vineyards to the hierarchical scheme of *Appellations d'Origine Contrôlée* allows to predict a continuous quality score for each of the 60000 parcels of the area.
+The Figure below reports the score distribution according to actual classification, with and without the correction of unequal treatments between *communes*.

 ![img](Figures/MainPlot.png)